 When you buy a server from a Game Service Provider (GSP) they run it on one of their dedicated servers with other peoples servers.
 They need to guesstimate how many servers they can run on a machine, and for Garry’s Mod, the average seems to be running about 20 game servers per dedicated server.
 The thing is – some servers will be much more popular than others.
 Some will need a lot of CPU, and some won’t need much.
 Doing it this way will cause performance issues for high demand servers.

 In theory, the servers with more players would use more CPU, though.
 Right?
 No. A 10 slot Sandbox server with 300 addons will use more CPU than a 32 slot Sandbox server with no addons.
-So why does the person running the 32 slot server need to pay more than the guy with 100 addons?
+So why does the person running the 32 slot server need to pay more than the 10 slot server with 300 addons?
 Because selling by slots is a dated way of doing things.
+It came about before addons and mods were popular in games.

 As a consumer focused company we want to give our members the best product we can, and this is a change we need to make in order to achieve that.